Originally designed for the Oil & Gas Industry to test downhole drilling tools.

 Compressor cooling using refrigerants offers lower running costs, though at the expense of higher complexity.
 The cooling coil is by-passed at high temperatures to protect the refrigerant and oil from degradation.

-Sharetree has experience in all these methods and will be pleased to offer unbiased advice for your specific application.
+We have experience in all these methods and will be pleased to offer unbiased advice for your specific application.

 Chambers are typically constructed using a welded mild steel external frame, clad with formed steel panels.
 The inner chamber is of seam-welded stainless steel, insulated from the outer frame by suitably rated thermal insulation and heat-breaks to ensure efficient operation.